wouterfennis/copilot-lab/labs/lab-01-basic-instructions/README.md

 ## Scenario

 You are given a small codebase with inconsistent formatting and missing documentation.
-The project uses a custom instruction file to enforce standards.

 ## Prerequisites